 Sign Up For DocuPet Today!

-Get instant access to the HomeSafe Lost Pet Service, expert pet advice, local rewards and deals, brand new online-enabled smart tags, and your official Spokane County Pet Licence when you register your dog with DocuPet!
+Get instant access to the HomeSafe Lost Pet Service, expert pet advice, local perks and deals, brand new online-enabled smart tags, and your official Pet Licence when you register your dog with DocuPet!